-Cash outflows related to investing activities for the year were \$99.3 million, a decrease of \$106.3 million on the prior year. \$68.1 million was expended on aircraft and asset acquisition costs relating to the E190 programme.
-Fourteen of the E190 aircraft have been inducted into the operational fleet in FY2022 bringing the total inducted at 30 June 2022 to nineteen.
-The remaining aircraft are scheduled to be inducted throughout FY2023.
+Cash outflows related to investing activities for the year were \$96.9 million or \$2.4 million lower when compared to the prior comparative period. \$52.4 million was expended on aircraft and asset acquisition costs relating to the E190 programme.
+The Rockhampton hangar project progressed with \$17.8 million expended in FY23.
+Fleet maintenance and engine care costs amounted to \$22.5 million.
+Twelve of the E190 aircraft have been inducted into the operational fleet in FY2023 bringing the total inducted at 30 June 2023 to 31 aircraft.
+The remaining two aircraft are completing their final maintenance items and are scheduled to be inducted throughout the first quarter of FY2024.